Dawn of Chromatica: Release and promotion

-Dawn of Chromatica was officially announced on August 30, 2021, and released on September 3, on streaming and digital download formats.
-Its CD was released on November 19, 2021, while the vinyl was released in March 2022.
+Upon release, executive producer BloodPop described Dawn of Chromatica as a continuation of the themes surrounding Chromatica, stating that while the original album was released "at the beginning of a global pandemic, a shred of light for many in a dark time", Dawn of Chromatica represented "the soundtrack to the sunrise after that long night", highlighting contributions from "forward-thinking artists" around the world.
+Discussing the project, Entertainment Weekly writer Marcus Jones observed that while remix albums typically serve as celebrations of the original artist's work, Gaga used Dawn of Chromatica to "spotlight some of the recent pop talent that's blossomed in her image."

 On the release day, Gaga posted a video of herself with cartoon filters through her social media.
 It included a snippet from the breakdown of the "Sine from Above" remix, along with a message encouraging her followers to "smile and dance through the pain".
 In a further Twitter post, she invited her followers to celebrate the album's artists "who see the world, feel the world, and put that feeling into something bigger than all of us: music."
+Several of the contributing musicians later incorporated their Dawn of Chromatica remixes into their live performances, including Rina Sawayama, Shygirl, Dorian Electra, Pabllo Vittar, and Coucou Chloe.

 Critical reception

 Dawn of Chromatica received generally positive reviews from critics.
 According to Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, Dawn of Chromatica received a score of 74 based on four reviews, indicating "generally favorable reviews".

-Neil Z. Yeung of AllMusic called the album "the daring and liberated sibling" to Chromatica, with "wild, sometimes noisy, and always thrilling reimaginings."
-Dubbing it "brilliantly entertaining", Robin Murray from Clash stated that "this remix compilation is an excuse to adore Lady Gaga for her abilities as a cultural curator, one of this generation's few – only – true interstellar pop talents."
-Sam Murphy of Junkee thought that the remix album "unlocks the thrilling potential of the original", adding that "the whole album is noisy and garish, but it's thrilling to hear Gaga in a sonic arena that's uninhibited by what is happening in the mainstream.
-Wolfgang Ruth of Vulture claimed that "filled with sliving remixes containing sliving features [...] this record is, no surprise, next level."
-Writing for Gigwise, Alex Rigotti referred to it as "deliciously dramatic pop insanity".
+Neil Z. Yeung of AllMusic called the album "the daring and liberated sibling" to Chromatica, featuring "wild, sometimes noisy, and always thrilling reimaginings."
+Robin Murray of Clash described it as "brilliantly entertaining", writing that the remix compilation showcases Gaga's ability as "a cultural curator" and calling her "one of this generation's few – only – true interstellar pop talents".
+Sam Murphy of Junkee felt the album "unlocks the thrilling potential of the original", adding that it is "noisy and garish" but exciting for placing Gaga in a sonic space "uninhibited by what is happening in the mainstream".
+Wolfgang Ruth of Vulture wrote that the album is "filled with sliving remixes containing sliving features" and described it as "next level".

-According to Pitchforks Jamieson Cox, Dawn of Chromatica is "less a wall-to-wall collection of club bangers than an expansion of the Chromatica cinematic universe," and feels "less like a celebration of a world-beating record and more like passing the torch."
-Tom Hull described the album as "beats sharpened, persona reduced, like a filter that turns realistic photos into caricatures."
-In 2025, Solomon Pace-McCarrick of Dazed placed Dawn of Chromatica among the 10 best remix albums of all time, commenting it "proved the superstar was still able to stay ahead of music trends".
-Alexa Camp of Slant Magazine was more critical, opining "the album is a mixed bag, swinging wildly between microgenres and quality from track to track.
-If the original album favored pop hooks over musical invention, many of the versions on Dawn of Chromatica are noisy or just plain tuneless."
+Jamieson Cox of Pitchfork wrote that the album is "less a wall-to-wall collection of club bangers than an expansion of the Chromatica cinematic universe," suggesting it feels "less like a celebration of a world-beating record and more like passing the torch."
+Tom Hull described the album as "beats sharpened, persona reduced", comparing it to "a filter that turns realistic photos into caricatures."
+Alexa Camp of Slant Magazine was more critical, writing that the album is "a mixed bag, swinging wildly between microgenres and quality from track to track", with some remixes sounding "noisy or just plain tuneless".